 If a staff or faculty member must isolate, they will complete the Faculty and Staff Self-Isolation/Travel Form.
-After a staff member completes the self-isolation form, they will be contacted by a Human Resources representative to learn more about their health situation, the people with whom they may have had close contact, and the places they have been on campus.
+After a staff member completes the self-isolation form, they will be contacted by a Human Resources representative and a member of the COVID Team to learn more about their health situation, the people with whom they may have had close contact, and the places they have been on campus.
 The campus will contact the Fitchburg Board of Health if an employee is quarantined.